Misdemeanor Assault in Phoenix

 - Reimbursement of incarceration expenses that are expected to be paid by you to whatever political subdivision is responsible for accommodating your jail stay

 Phoenix Criminal Attorney provides our clients with focused legal assistance for all misdemeanor assault charges.
 We will not stop fighting for your rights by making sure that every possible legal option and defense strategy is available to you.
-If you have been charged with any class of misdemeanor assault offense in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you have been charged with any class of misdemeanor assault offense in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.